scc-digitalhub/dremio-oss/README.md

 ```

 The admin user can access any resource.
 Regular users can only access resources inside their own home or belonging to their tenant.
 This implies that users can only query data and access job results according to these constraints.

+**NOTE**: currently, when you create a new source or space, you must **manually prefix its name with the tenant** you want it to belong to.
+Non-admin users cannot create sources or spaces with a different tenant than their own.